coder/docs/guides/customization/gpg-forwarding.md

    being compromised if a security incident occurs.
 You'll need to add the sub-keys to your Git provider, and if there's a security incident, the old commits signed using the affected keys may be considered unverified.

+1. As of Coder 1.22, `coder config-ssh` enables the ControlMaster mechanism which caches connections even after the interactive shell is exited.
+This means GPG actions on the remote system can take place when there is no apparent connection.
+To disable this mechanism on your GPG forwarded ssh connection, add the command line options:
+   `-o ControlMaster=no -o ControlPath=none`

 ## Troubleshooting